inpsyde/vip-composer-plugin/README.md

 composer update && composer vip
 ```

-It is is the first time you come here, it is suggested to read below for better understand of what, how and why  this command does what it does.
+If this is the first time you come here, it is suggested to read below for better understand of what, how and why  this command does what it does.

 Skip to [Command reference](#command-reference) section for detailed documentation on the command and its available options.